Genivia/ugrep/README.md

                   Start searching at line MIN, stop at line MAX when specified.

            -k, --column-number
-                  The column number of a matched pattern is displayed in front of the respective matched line, starting at column 1.
-Tabs are expanded when columns are counted, see also option --tabs.
+                  The column number of a pattern match is displayed in front of the respective matched line, starting at column 1.
+Tabs are expanded in counting columns, see also option --tabs.

            -L, --files-without-match
                   Only the names of files not containing selected lines are written